Popcorn is a fantastic and versatile snack. But when you go shopping for popcorn at the store, you will face a choice: yellow or white popcorn.

 Another common shape is snowflake popcorn.
 Snowflakes are irregular in shape, larger, and more tender than mushroom popcorn.
 Both yellow and white popcorn can produce these different types of shapes.

-While mushroom popcorn is ideal for holding heavy toppings like chocolate or peanut butter, snowflake popcorn is more common in movie theaters, where a large size and fluffy texture is sought after.
+While mushroom popcorn is ideal for holding heavy toppings like chocolate or peanut butter, snowflake popcorn is more common in movie theaters, where a large size and fluffy texture are sought after.